donpir/polywc/README.md

  - HTML Table that supports the multi-page;
  - Data source from javascript array and restful service (very soon).

-## Roadmap
+## Roadmap (last update May 28th, 2016)

 Ongoing development features:

- - Load data from a restful service;
+ - Material design style like;
  - Create demo page at [here](http://donpir.github.io/polywc-data-table).

 Planned future features:

- - Material design style.
+ - Load data from a restful service;
+ - Sorting of the columns.

 ## License